DigitalCreationsCo/keeper/README.md

 ## Usage

-After committing code, Keeper creates a task file and (in `auto` mode) calls your configured AI agent.
+After committing code, Keeper creates a task file and (in `interactive` mode) waits for you to call your configured AI agent.

 ## Releases